learn-co-curriculum/hs-phone-number-formatter/README.md

 x[4] #=> "o"
 ```

-+If you have experience with arrays, try using the `.split` method to convert the string into an array.
++ If you have experience with arrays, try using the `.split` method to convert the string into an array.

-+Try learning about [REGEX](http://rubylearning.com/satishtalim/ruby_regular_expressions.html) to remove items you don't want.
++ Try learning about [REGEX](http://rubylearning.com/satishtalim/ruby_regular_expressions.html) to remove items you don't want.

 ## Resources